zh1qun/aecid_template_generator/README.md

 ```
 and then execute the main script as before.

-More information on the aecid-template-generator is provided in the following paper (in particular, Sect.
-4.4 Equalmerge algorithm):
+More information on the aecid-template-generator is provided in the following paper :

 Creating Character-based Templates for Log Data to Enable Security Event Classification